justdan96/tsMuxer/README.md

 * consider making static executables for Linux, to make the program more portable
 * build for Windows requires Visual Studio 2017 and compiling through GUI - we need to create a Makefile equivalent
 * create a multi-platform build pipeline, maybe using dockcross or if that doesn't work creating a custom WinPE image just for compiling on Windows
-* both Windows and Linux builds require extra files to be downloaded and manually copied into place in order for the builds to succeed - we need to work on that
+* Windows builds require extra files to be downloaded and manually copied into place in order for the builds to succeed - we need to work on that
+* the program doesn't support MPEG-4 ASP, even though MPEG-4 ASP is defined in the TS specification
+* no Opus audio support
+* [several](https://forum.doom9.org/showthread.php?p=1880216#post1880216) [muxing](https://forum.doom9.org/showthread.php?p=1881372#post1881372) [bugs](https://forum.doom9.org/showthread.php?p=1881509#post1881509) when muxing a HEVC/UHD stream - results in an out-of-sync stream
+* has issues with 24-bit DTS Express

 ## Contributing